felixfbecker/php-language-server/README.md

     COMPOSER_ALLOW_XDEBUG=1

-This allows the php-language-server to not force restart while xdebug is enable
+This tells the Language Server to not restart without XDebug if it detects that XDebug is enabled (XDebug has a high performance impact).